How to Choose the Best Knife Sharpener

 These factors may not be the most important in making your decision, but don’t shortchange yourself with what you buy.

-How Do I Rank Products?
+How Do We Rank Products?

-My primary method of ranking products for our knife sharpener reviews is through testing and customer comments on various forums and online communities.
+Our primary method of ranking products for our knife sharpener reviews is through testing and customer comments on various forums and online communities.
 It’s how I was able to find the electric knife sharpener I currently use.

-I encourage you to dig through reviews of the products you’re considering before making your purchase.
+We encourage you to dig through reviews of the products you’re considering before making your purchase.
 The best knife sharpening tool for one person might not be ideal for someone else.
 It’s also a great place to score some valuable information on how the company handles customer service and repairs.

 The product attributes are obviously something else to look at.
 But I’ve covered those pretty thoroughly earlier in the article.